sipb/hydrant/README.md

 If this is the **first time** you're spinning up the website, the two steps have to be taken in order: step (1), and then step (2).
 If not followed, you'll see a blank frontend.

-After the first-time, the step order doesn't matter to bring up the site; in fact, you could even skip backend step (1) -- since you'd already have locally cached data.
-Though backend commands are still necessary for keeping the data updated.
+After the first time, the step order doesn't matter to bring up the site; in fact, backend step (1) can even be skipped -- since you'd already have locally cached data.
+Though backend commands are still necessary if you'd like to keep the data updated.

 ### Changing semesters